aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 To do so, you

 - pass the `graph` and `source` arguments to `nx.shortest_path`,
-- leave out the `target`, which causes the function to produce a dictionary for all targets,
+- leave out the `target`, thus causing the function to produce a dictionary for all targets,
 - convert the `cost` function to a `weight` attribute,
 - leave out the `method`, so that the default is used.